Maintain Scroll Position of DIV using JavaScript – ASP.NET 2.0

 }

 I have tested this code with IE6, 7 and Mozilla Firefox.
-It’s working very fine.
+It’s working fine.
+Please let me know if you have any problem with this code.
+Special Thanks to Jim Ross and Eric Pascarello.

-hi. here’s the code with a very brief explanation on what goes on behind the scenes.
+Hi. here’s the code with a very brief explanation on what goes on behind the scenes.

 a little different to what you did, but sort of on the same track.
 I’m sure you can find a method of working around it to fit in with your post ^^